 Having tried, and failed, for many years to maintain a personal site I decided mid way through 2014 that the benefits of regular blogging and sharing outweigh the cons of actually finding the time to do it.
-Consequently I redid the theme to allow quick posting and sharing of links and have set myself the target of producing one blog post per week.
+In August 2014 I relaunched the site with a new theme which allows quick posting and sharing of links.
+I have also set myself the target of producing one blog post per week.

-I have many interests and you’ll find me talking about most of them here from time to time.
-However there will always be a focus on ecommerce, the web industry, podcasting, and travel.
-The header on the home page includes culture which is a roundabout way of including my passion for good coffee and cocktails.
+I have many interests and you’ll find me talking about most of them here.
+However the main focus will be on ecommerce, the web industry, podcasting, and travel.
+For the curious here’s more detail:

 It’s also my aim to start a weekly newsletter rounding up links and post as well as offering insight from almost 15 years in the industry towards the end of the year.

 Today I work at Shopify having joined in 2012 as their Designer Advocate.
 It’s a great company and I feel very privileged to be part of it.
 More details about my role and related Shopify projects can be found on my work and projects page.